Brumadinho dam disaster: Economic impact

 In the city of Brumadinho, many agricultural areas were affected or totally destroyed.
-The local livestock industry suffered damages, mainly from loss of animals such as cattle and poultry.
-The local market was also impacted due to the damages, with some stores and establishments remaining closed for a few days.
+The local livestock industry suffered damage, mainly from the loss of animals such as cattle and poultry.
+The local market was also impacted due to the damage, with some stores and establishments remaining closed for a few days.

 Impact on the public water supply

-The water supply company Companhia de Saneamento de Minas Gerais (COPASA) stated that the tailings had not compromised public water supply, but as a precaution, suspended abstraction of the river water in the communities of Brumadinho, Juatuba, and Pará de Minas.
-Due to the importance of the river for the municipality, the Agência Reguladora dos Serviços de Água e Esgoto de Pará de Minas (ARSAP) reported that operations could go on as normal.
+The water supply company Companhia de Saneamento de Minas Gerais stated that the tailings had not compromised public water supply, but as a precaution, suspended collection of the river water in the communities of Brumadinho, Juatuba, and Pará de Minas.
+Due to the importance of the river for the municipality, the Agência Reguladora dos Serviços de Água e Esgoto de Pará de Minas reported that operations could go on as normal.